callendera/milestoneproject_1/README.md

 All features were tested on Google Chrome, Internet Explorer, and Firefox.
 Also checked on two different screen sizes.

 * NavBar
+    * Fixed to the top of the page so, to navigate throughout the site
     * Appears with the intended 'red.jpg' background and font style 'Permanent Marker'
     * Displays NavBrand labeled 'The Monkees' when clicked it links back to the Landing page
     * The NavItems appear in order: Home | Music | Bio | Photos | Events